Immunotherapy combination of teclistamab and daratumumab heralded as potential 'functional cure' for multiple myeloma | ASH 2025

 - The MajesTEC-3 trial indicates tec-dara's superiority over standard care, with higher overall survival and response rates, despite increased serious adverse events.

-Strong positive results of a novel combination of two immunotherapy drugs as a treatment for multiple myeloma after other treatments have failed suggest the combination could be a “functional cure,” the trial’s lead investigator said at the annual meeting of the American Society of Hematology (ASH) on Monday.
+Strong positive results from a novel combination of two immunotherapy drugs as a treatment for multiple myeloma after other treatments have failed suggest the combination could be a “functional cure,” the trial’s lead investigator said at the annual meeting of the American Society of Hematology (ASH).

-At a press briefing about a selection of high-profile, late-breaking abstracts,
+At a press briefing on a selection of high-profile, late-breaking abstracts,

 “You have to know that this is the greatest PFS treatment effect we have seen to date,” said Mateos, a hematologist at the University of Salamanca in Spain, at the briefing.
 The impressive PFS rate, combined with data showing that the PFS and overall survival rate were stable after six months of treatment, “suggest a potential for functional cure,” she said.